Who Is George Foreman?

-In October 2017 Foreman finally opened up about the origins of his multimillion-dollar grill idea, claiming that right after getting knocked out by Muhammad Ali, he had an hallucination that a talking piece of meat demanded to be grilled.
+In October 2017, Foreman finally opened up about the origins of his multimillion-dollar grill idea, claiming that right after getting knocked out by Ali, he had an hallucination that a talking piece of meat demanded to be grilled.

-In addition to the famous grill, other Foreman ventures include a clothing line, several books and a short-lived 2008 reality show called Family Foreman on TV Land, featuring Foreman's wife, Joan, and 10 children, including five boys named George.
+In addition to the famous grill, other Foreman ventures include a clothing line, several books and a short-lived 2008 reality show called Family Foreman, featuring Foreman's wife, Joan, and 10 children, including five boys named George.
 Prior to his marriage to Joan, whom he has been with since 1985, Foreman had been married four times.

 More Reality TV: 'Better Late Than Never'

-Turning to reality TV once more in 2016, Foreman stars in NBC's Better Late Than Never, a reality-travel series that takes him — along with his fellow castmates William Shatner, Henry Winkler and Terry Bradshaw — around the world, as they check off their bucket list and explore foreign cultures.
-The show was renewed for a second season, which premieres in January 2018.
+Turning to reality TV once more in 2016, Foreman starred in Better Late Than Never, a reality-travel series that takes him — along with his fellow castmates William Shatner, Henry Winkler and Terry Bradshaw — around the world, as they check off their bucket list and explore foreign cultures.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!